 Evening:

 Planning a Dubai getaway?
-Book your Dubai holiday package now and include this unforgettable attraction in your itinerary!
+Book your Dubai holiday package with Pickyourtrail now and include this unforgettable attraction in your itinerary!

-Dubai Crocodile Park is a park that exists close to Mushrif Park, and it is approximately 25 minutes away in Downtown Dubai.
+Dubai Crocodile Park is located near Mushrif Park, Dubai, United Arab Emirates, and is approximately 25–30 minutes away from Downtown Dubai by car/taxi (about 25 km).

-To visit all the exhibits, feeding shows, and the museum, about 2-3 hours is the correct duration.
+To visit all exhibits, feeding shows, Baby Crocodile Encounters, and the Natural History Museum, about 2–3 hours is the recommended duration.